ShivamGupta385/youtube_comment_sentiment_analysis/README.md

 This project performs sentiment analysis on YouTube video comments using a combination of VADER sentiment analysis and emoji-based sentiment scoring.
 It integrates emoji sentiment to better capture emotional context, enhancing the overall analysis of user opinions.

 ## Live Demo
-Try it out here: [👉 Deployed on Hugging Face](https://huggingface.co/spaces/Shivam835/yt_comments_sentiment_analysis)
+Try it out here: (https://huggingface.co/spaces/Shivam835/yt_comments_sentiment_analysis)

 ## Key Features
 - Analyze the sentiment of comments from **any YouTube video**.